It’s a rite of passage for fourth-grade students in California; I did it, Jamie did it, and now Max has done it. The California Mission Project.

-When the project packet got sent home last spring, I was surprised to see a “No Store-bought Kits“rule.
-While they hadn’t been a thing when I was in fourth grade, I had noticed them at craft stores in recent years, and figured that’s how they were done now.
+When the project packet got sent home last spring, I was surprised to see a “No California Mission Project Kits” rule.
+While they hadn’t been a thing when I was in fourth grade, I had noticed them at craft stores in recent years and figured that’s how they were done now.

 Since we saw that we weren’t permitted to use such a kit, we had to plan our construction from scratch.
 This post will share lots of photos of Max’s finished A+ project, along with the supplies we used to get it built.